vaginessa/blog/articles/from-quicknotes/vEja-embedding-build-number-in-go-executable.md

 Format: Markdown
 Tags: for-blog, go, draft
 CreatedAt: 2017-07-07T09:01:20Z
-UpdatedAt: 2017-07-07T09:10:00Z
+UpdatedAt: 2017-07-07T09:11:18Z
 --------------
 @header-image gfx/headers/header-10.jpg
 @collection go-cookbook
 @description How to embed build number in Go executable.
 @status draft

-So you've deployed your web application to production.
+So you've deployed your web application to production and it's running on a server far away.

-When debugging problems it's good to know what version of the code is running on the server.
+When debugging problems it's good to know what version of the code is running.

 If you're using git, that would be sha1 of the revision used to build the program.

-We can embed that version in the executable during build process thanks Go's linker `-X` option.
+We can embed that version in the executable during build thanks Go linker's `-X` option.
 It allows to externally set a value of a variable inside the executable.

 In our Go program we would have:
 ```go